vanym/paniclecraft/utils/builder-image/README.md

 sudo ./place-dependencies.sh
 ```

-Dependencies will be placed in `~/.gradle/caches`, so `./gradlew --offline jar` could be ran from the project root
+Dependencies will be placed in `~/.gradle/caches`, so `./gradlew --offline assemble` could be ran from the project root